|Download the complete guide in PDF format by clicking Here

 Stem cell researches

-However, in regards of the first phase of project PYRACUBE, publishing in DYSONA - Life Science journal is currently free of charge.
+In regards of the first phase of project PYRACUBE, publishing in DYSONA - Applied Science journal is currently free of charge.

 Before submitting your manuscript make sure to have all of the following documents and information in reach: